Find Grad Schools

 4 Yearly Graduations

 The most popular school in the United States for latin american studies students seekinga doctor's degree is The University of Texas at Austin.
-The average in-state tuition for full-time undergraduates is $11,678 per year, while in-state graduate students, on average, pay $12,012 per year.
+Roughly 50,400 attend the school each year.
+The average in-state tuition for full-time undergraduates is $11,698 per year, while in-state graduate students, on average, pay $12,036 per year.
 During the most recent year for which we have data, 4 people received their doctor's degree in latin american studies from UT Austin.
-Of these students, 100% were women and 67% were members of underrepresented racial-ethnic groups.

 #2